ghabs/dcpp/README.md

-First project with C++, building a decentralized hash table.
+Experimenting with the distributed hash table chord protocol.